ddzyne/ohsmart-client/README.md

           // Selectable options, for the autocomplete type field only.
 Can be:
           // * an array of option objects like below
-          // * a typeahead service: 'orcid', 'ror', 'geonames'
+          // * an API service: 'orcid', 'ror', 'geonames', 'getty', 'sheets'
-          // * an array of typeahead services ['orcid', 'ror']
+          // * an array of API services ['orcid', 'ror'] (note: not sheets for now)
           options: [
             // this is an options object
             {